robmuh/robmuh.github.com/_drafts/2014-02-10-video-killed.markdown

 ---
 layout: post
-title: Video Killed More Than the Radio Star
+title: Video Killed the Lecture Star
-subtitle: Liiiiike Lecturers and Other Talking Head Educators
+subtitle: Why Video is Flipping More than Classrooms
 ---

 Finally educators can be as lazy as programmers.
 Now they can craft